shehzabcodecraft/cloudmc-api-docs-fork/source/includes/edgedelivery/_predefined_edgerules.md

 ### Predefined EdgeRules

-The predefined EdgeRules let you configure how StackPath responds to requests to your website.
-These predefined EdgeRules only work with domains that resolve to StackPath.
+The predefined EdgeRules let you configure how Cox responds to requests to your website.
+These predefined EdgeRules only work with domains that resolve to Cox.

 <!-------------------- LIST PREDEFINED EDGERULES -------------------->